 Intermediate Macroeconomic Analysis

-Introduction to the theoretical analysis of the aggregate economy.
+This course is an introduction to the theoretical analysis of the aggregate economy.
 Topics include the essential mathematics of macro analysis; national income accounting; general equilibrium of the product, money and labor markets; Keynesian, Classical, and Monetarist theories; stabilization policies; and economic growth.
-Prerequisite: ECO 110, ECO 120; MTH 175 or MTH 207.
+Prerequisite: ECO 110, ECO 120; MTH 160, MTH 175 or MTH 207.
 Offered Fall, Spring.

 ECO 307 Cr.3

-An introduction to regression analysis and its application to economic and business research.
-Topics include using secondary data sources, simple and multiple regression, forecasting, time series analysis, and interpretation and communication of results.
-The course develops various empirical techniques and culminates with a final research report.
-Prerequisite: MTH 145; ENG 110 or ENG 112.
-Offered Occasionally.
+This course is an introduction to regression analysis and its application to economic and business research.
+Topics include using secondary data sources, simple and multiple regression, and interpretation and communication of results.
+The course develops various empirical techniques and culminates with a final research paper.
+Prerequisite: STAT 145 or STAT 245; ENG 110 or ENG 112.
+Offered Fall, Spring.

 ECO 308 Cr.3